St Lawrence the Martyr

 Easily accessible, step free access with mobile ramp inside main door for the low entrance step, good solid pathways around and through the churchyard, bicycle stand, dog drinking bowls outside, guide dogs welcomed.

 Come in and turn on the lights, switch to left of entrance, spend some time in contemplation or simply enjoy the beauty of the place and its quiet.
-Only five miles from St Alban's Abbey Church, and only two miles to St Benedict's in Bennett's End, modelled on Coventry Cathedral. and built in the same era.
+Only five miles from St Alban's Abbey, and only two miles to St Benedict's in Bennett's End, modelled on Coventry Cathedral. and built in the same era.
 On the edge of Hemel Hempstead, a postwar new town, with its own Norman Church in the High Street, overlooking Gadebridge Park with the River Gade, a famous chalk stream, running through it.

 Kings Langley, Hertfordshire